ericardomuten/qml-projects/README.md

 A compilation of my personal Quantum Machine Learning projects.

-Here is the list of all the projects inside this repo:
+Here is the list of all the projects inside this repo: <br>
 • Quantum nearest neighbor, a quantum version of k-nearest neighbor (KNN)